markyjordan/markyjordan/README.md

 Marky
 ```
-## Active Threads
-- Pretending CI/CD is its own reward.
-- Redefining MVP every other commit.
-- Lying to myself that I'll stop once the website ships.

 ## Inner Loop
 - No inline logic.
 No unnecessary meetings.
 No middle managers.
 - If it needs a dashboard, it's probably too complex.
 - Ship like nobody's watching - because they aren't.

+## Active Threads
+- Pretending CI/CD is its own reward.
+- Redefining MVP every other commit.
+- Lying to myself that I'll stop once the website ships.

 ## Previous Commits
 - Shipped a few things.
 Others are in witness protection.
 - Built a dashboard once.
 Still recovering.
 - Formerly loved TypeScript.
-I've matured.
+Now I've learned to love myself.

 ## Babel, But I'll Make It Work
 - Swift, Python, JavaScript, Go, Rust - polygot by resume, imposter by runtime.